GEM-benchmark/NL-Augmenter/transformations/wordstonumbers/README.md

 # Words to Numbers
 This transformation replaces word forms of numbers with their decimal representations, e.g. "two thousand nine hundred and twelve" with "2912".
-In some sense, this is the reverse transformation of https://github.com/GEM-benchmark/NL-Augmenter/pull/39 and is  related to https://github.com/GEM-benchmark/NL-Augmenter/pull/71.
+In some sense, this is much harder to implement and the reverse transformation of https://github.com/GEM-benchmark/NL-Augmenter/pull/39 and is related to https://github.com/GEM-benchmark/NL-Augmenter/pull/71.

 Author name: Mo Tiwari